Electronic/fiber artwork by Phillip Stearns

 The stool was unveiled and placed behind her.

 Judy knew the melody; Frank was fond of playing it in his car at full volume.
 She brought her fingers to the smooth ivory, releasing a single pure note with only the lightest of touches, and another.
 Then another, all in minor thirds.
-There was something in the resonance that fixed them all in the stillness, made even Frank shut up.
+There was something in the resonance fixing them all in the stillness that made even Frank shut up.
 Then, when the last whisper of the chord died away, Judy's right hand picked out the melody they wanted to hear, and her left hand joined in with the simple runs the song required.
 Forget about tomorrow my darling ... never let me go, Frank accompanied her loudly, off-key.

 On their way down the front steps, after pocketing a five dollar bill, one of the movers said under his breath, feckin' eejit, and something about shooting himself.
 Judy didn't know they were talking about the singer, Johnny Ace, and the accidentally loaded gun he'd shot himself with.

 The house became filled with the music Mother had taught her.
-Frank complained that it always sounded sad, but she couldn't help it, the melancholy seemed to go further back than she did, maybe back to her mother, growing up in a place Judy didn't know, and couldn't imagine.
+Frank complained it always sounded sad, but she couldn't help it, the melancholy seemed to go further back than she did, maybe back to her mother, growing up in a place Judy didn't know, and couldn't imagine.
 Or couldn't remember.
 But it was what she heard resonating in her ear.
 She had to remember to wipe the tears away before Frank came home.
 Though she wasn't unhappy, he would not understand.

 Then Joseph came.
 Judy played him into being.
 He was dark-eyed and dark-skinned, and Frank said he was the image of the Napoli Paolini's on his mother's side, but Judy knew he was of her.
 As soon as he could reach the keys, he played.
 At two or three he copied what she showed him, her shadow treble, her shadow base.